Curious about traveling to Ireland? Here are some fun facts and trivia tidbits about Dublin, Ireland's capital city

 What "Dublin" means in Irish

 The name for Dublin in the Irish language is both Dubh Linn and Baile Átha Cliath.
 While walking around Dublin you’re more likely to see the latter on road signs.
-The literal meaning of Átha Cliath is "Ford of the Reed Hurdles."
+The literal meaning of Baile Átha Cliath is "Town of the Hurdled Ford."

 Dublin's size, weather, and youthful population